CLU22449 Catullus and Cicero

 Upon successful completion of this module, students should be able to:

-- Evaluate recent critical approaches to the poetry of Catullus, to Ciceronian oratory, and to the culture and ideology of the late Roman Republic in general
+- Engage critically with recent scholarship on the poetry of Catullus, Ciceronian oratory, and the culture and ideology of the late Roman Republic in general